dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Well-formedness is proved at the same time as correctness, except for [well-formedness of requires and ensures clauses](#sec-well-formedness-specifications) which is proved separatedly from the well-formedness and correctness of the rest of the method/function.
-For the rest of this section, we don't diifferentiate between well-formedness assertions and correctness assertions.
+For the rest of this section, we don't differentiate between well-formedness assertions and correctness assertions.

 We can also classify the assertions extracted by Dafny in a few categories: